EPFL NeuroAI Lab

 Prospective Members

 • BS/MS interns and project students: If you are an EPFL student or if you are considering a longer-term visit (6-12 months full-time), please submit your application via this form.
+We strongly prefer students who can commit to at least 2 full days per week.
 If you are not an EPFL student, please consider the SRP and Summer@EPFL programs — please do not email us.
 We generally only support ThinkSwiss applications for previous interns/collaborators.
-Please check the (non-comprehensive) list of projects.
+Please check the (non-comprehensive) list of projects and consider contacting group members whose research you are most excited about.

 • PhD Applicants: We are always looking for highly talented and motivated students.
 At EPFL you apply to central PhD programs rather than an individual lab directly.
 Specifically, we hire from the EDIC and EDNE programs.
+Prospective ELLIS students have to first be admitted through these programs as well.
 To keep things fair for all applicants, we typically do not hold meetings before the initial screening.
 You do not need to send an email to us.

 Teaching